tinymce/tinymce-docs/rtc/configuration.md

 ### `rtc_server_disconnected`

-If the RTC session fails to connect, or is disconnected due to an error, the editor content will be frozen (using setProgressState [link TBD]) and users will be blocked from editing with an error notification:
+If the RTC session fails to connect, or is disconnected due to an error, the user will be blocked from editing (using [setProgressState]({{site.baseurl}}/api/tinymce/tinymce.editor/#setprogressstate)) along with an error notification:

 ![RTC disconnected error example]({{site.baseurl}}/images/rtc-error-example.png "RTC disconnected error example")

 The server disconnected callback can be used to provide an integration response to this condition.
 The function is provided both a reason for the disconnect and a suggested HTML error message to display to the user.

 > **Caution**: It is critical to at least handle the `client_update_required` reason.
 This indicates the plugin is out of date compared to other users on the session.
 The behaviour in this scenario depends on the configuration:
-> * If the option is set, no message is displayed to the user for this error.
+> * If the `rtc_server_disconnected` is set, no message is displayed to the user for this error.
 It is up to the integrator to manage cleanly reloading the page.
-> * If the option is not set, a default message will be displayed in a notification asking the user to reload the page.
+> * If the `rtc_server_disconnected` is not set, the suggested error message will be displayed in a notification asking the user to reload the page.

 **Type:** `Function`